ProfYaffle88/donkey-audit/README.md

 - [Balsamiq](https://balsamiq.com/) - was used to create site wireframes.

-- [UK Parliament member API](https://members-api.parliament.uk/index.html) - provided all information licensed under the Open Parliament Licence v3.0.
+- [UK Parliament member API](https://members-api.parliament.uk/index.html) - provided all information, licensed under the Open Parliament Licence v3.0.

 <!-- - [Am I Responsive](http://ami.responsivedesign.is/) - to check if the site is responsive on different screen sizes.